phiryll/phiryll.github.io/docs/concurrency.md

 Protocols like TCP and devices like ECC RAM are designed to handle some of these issues, so we don’t normally worry about getting a mangled message.
-Some message delivery systems may deliver duplicate messages.
+Some messaging systems may deliver duplicate messages.

 Let’s say you send a command to Alice to “Do X and return an